November 16, 2017

-It is possible to save lives via health interventions in the developing world at very low cost.
+It is sometimes possible to save lives via health interventions in the developing world at very low cost.
 The eradication of smallpox, for example, is estimated to have cost around $1.6 billion.
-If we conservatively estimate that this saved 60 million lives, this works out at ~$25 per life saved.
+If we conservatively estimate that this saved 60 million lives, then it cost about $25 per life saved.

 This is ridiculously effective when we consider that the UK’s National Health Service will spend tens of thousands of pounds to save just a year of healthy life.

 The best health interventions currently available may not be quite this effective, but are still extremely promising.
 GiveWell’s latest cost-effectiveness analyses use “saving the life of an individual under 5” as their benchmark, and their estimates suggest that their recommended charities can do the equivalent of this for between $900 and $7,000, depending on the charity.
 This still seems like an exceptionally good deal compared to the cost of saving lives in the developed world.

 These cost-effectiveness estimates rely on some subjective inputs, but they are based on the results of high-quality randomised controlled trials (RCTs).
 RCTs involve giving a treatment (e.g. insecticide-treated bednets) to half of a population, randomly selected, while the other half are given no treatment (or a placebo/control).
 We can then measure differences in outcomes between the two groups, where any differences should be due to the treatment alone.
 These RCTs should therefore give unbiased estimates of the impact of the treatment.